Common CPAP Mask, CPAP Machine And Sleep Apnea Questions

 There are 4 easy ways to provide us with your prescription:

-4.)
-Or; Provide us the name and telephone number of your Sleep Lab/Physician or current Medical Equipment Provider
+- Provide us with the name and telephone number of your doctor or Sleep Lab/Physician or current Medical Equipment Provider

 Who writes my prescription for CPAP or Bi-PAP supplies?